Zenomodiff/Video-Edits/README.md

 # Video-Edits

-Videos Compressed For Whatsapp Status Using Handbrake With Web Optimised Format under `2400p x 1080p!` & Bit-rate of 1600 or 2000 according to the quality of the Video needed
+Videos Compressed For `Whatsapp` Status Using Handbrake With Web Optimised Format under `2400p x 1080p` & Bitrate of 1600 or 2000 according to the quality of the Video needed